Onasemnogene abeparvovec: Medical uses

-Onasemnogene abeparvovec was developed to treat spinal muscular atrophy, a disease linked to a mutation in the SMN1 gene on chromosome 5q and diagnosed predominantly in young children that causes progressive loss of muscle function and frequently death.
+Onasemnogene abeparvovec was developed to treat spinal muscular atrophy, a disease linked to a mutation in the survival motor neuron 1 (SMN1) gene on chromosome 5q and diagnosed predominantly in young children that causes progressive loss of muscle function and frequently death.
 The medication is administered as an intravenous infusion.

-In the United States, onasemnogene abeparvovec is indicated for the treatment of people less than two years of age with spinal muscular atrophy with bi-allelic mutations in the survival motor neuron 1 (SMN1) gene.
+In the United States, onasemnogene abeparvovec is indicated for the treatment of children with spinal muscular atrophy with bi-allelic mutations in the survival motor neuron 1 (SMN1) gene.
+The active ingredient (drug substance) in Itvisma is identical to Zolgensma but formulated at a different concentration.
+Zolgensma is administered intravenously based on recipient weight to children aged less than two years of age with spinal muscular atrophy due to bi-allelic mutations in the SMN1 gene.
+Itvisma is a concentrated formulation in a smaller delivery volume, administered directly to the central nervous system via a single intrathecal injection independent of recipient weight, which expands treatment options available to people older than two years of age with spinal muscular atrophy.

 The treatment is approved in the United States and certain other countries for use in children with spinal muscular atrophy up to the age of two, including at the presymptomatic stage of the disease.
 In the European Union and Canada, it is indicated for the treatment of people with spinal muscular atrophy who either have a clinical diagnosis of spinal muscular atrophy type 1 or have up to three copies of the SMN2 gene.

+Spinal muscular atrophy is an autosomal-recessive neurodegenerative disorder caused by mutations in the SMN1 gene, characterized by irreversible and progressive motor neuron loss, leading to progressive muscle atrophy and weakness, and subsequent paralysis and death in the most severe cases.
+Spinal muscular atrophy has an incidence of approximately 4-10 per 10,000 live births.